influxdata/telegraf/plugins/outputs/groundwork/README.md

 ## NOTE

-The current version of the plugin does not support metrics whose values are strings.
+The current version of Groundworks does not support metrics whose values are strings.
 Such metrics will be skipped and will not be added to the final payload.
+You can find more context in this pull request: [#10255]( https://github.com/influxdata/telegraf/pull/10255)